Worth More Than You Think

 What are specified and unspecified items?

-Does contents insurance cover natural disasters in New Zealand?
+Does contents insurance cover natural disasters?

 Yes.
 Under the Natural Hazards Insurance Act, your belongings are covered by EQC for damage from earthquakes, volcanic eruptions, hydrothermal activity, tsunamis, and natural landslips.
 You must hold a current contents insurance policy with a private insurer for EQC cover to apply.
 Your private policy then provides additional cover above the EQC cap.